 The character list is also included in the actual book.
 It is just another of the stages of plot development.

-To help you analyze this first chapter, presented here are the tips and suggestions that are also used for the first chapter of The Tropics or any book, for that matter.
+To help you analyze this first chapter for plot development, presented here are the tips and suggestions that are also used for the first chapter of The Tropics or any book, for that matter.

 Paying attention to these details can help you pick up many story writing tips for your own story.
 The articles presented in the Articles section of this site will cover many more aspects of writing.